The True Cost of Selling a House in Canada

 Staging is the process of decorating, organizing, and furnishing your living spaces to increase your home’s perceived value.
 A home stager brings in plants, area rugs, mirrors, lighting, art, and furniture that maximize impact.

 Home staging can cut your selling time in half and boost your selling price by up to 20 percent, so it’s usually a worthwhile investment.
 Some agencies include the staging cost in their commission fee.
-Otherwise professional home staging takes about 14 days and costs between $2,000 to $5,000.
+Otherwise professional staging services take about 14 days and will cost between $2,000 to $5,000.

 Quick Sale Discount